The Intouchables: Home media

 In the United States, the film released on DVD in March 2013.
 It grossed in DVD sales, as of April 2022.

 In the United Kingdom, it was 2013's second best-selling foreign language film on physical home video formats, second only to the Indonesian action film The Raid.
 It was later the UK's ninth best-selling foreign language film of 2016, and second best-selling French film (behind Victor Young Perez).

 Television

 In the United Kingdom, it was watched by 213,500 viewers on BBC Two in 2016, making it the year's third most-watched foreign language film on UK television.

 Remakes

 Indian

 In 2015 it was announced that Vamsi Paidipally would be directing an Indian adaptation titled Oopiri, which was a bilingual film simultaneously shot and released in both Telugu and Tamil as Thozha.
-Both versions stars Karthi and Nagarjuna as its male leads.
+Both versions stars Nagarjuna and Karthi as its male leads.
 They were released on 25 March 2016.

 In 2014, rights to The Intouchables were sold to Bollywood filmmakers Karan Johar and Guneet Monga.
 Johar's Dharma Productions and Monga's Sikhya Entertainment announced that they would produce a Hindi remake, which would be directed by Mohit Suri.
 In October 2023, Collin D'Cunha was reported to be the director.

+Spanish (Argentina)

+In 2016, an Argentinian remake was written and directed by Marcos Carnevale.
+It was named Inseparables, starring Oscar Martínez and Rodrigo de la Serna as Felipe and Tito respectively, with Carla Peterson, Alejandra Flechner, Franco Masini, Flavia Palmeiro, and more as supportive roles.

-Spanish
+Spanish (Mexico)

-Inseparables is a 2016 Argentinian remake written and directed by Marcos Carnevale.